SilverTree7622/Phaser3_GUI_Inspector/README.md

 		*/

 		// should call this function at the end of Phaser.Scene create function
-		// default detailed setting will be applied PhaserGUIAction(this);
+		// below method is gonna apply with default detailed setting PhaserGUIAction(this);

 		// or